Older Dryas: Description

 To the northwest was the Baltic ice lake, which was truncated by the edge of the glacier.
 Species had access to Denmark and southern Sweden.
 Most of Finland and the Baltic countries were under the ice or the lake for most of the period.
 Northern Scandinavia was glaciated.
-Between Britain and the Continental Europe were rolling hills prolifically populated with animals.
+Between Britain and Continental Europe were rolling hills prolifically populated with animals.
 Thousands of specimens, hundreds of tons of bones, have been recovered from the bottom of the North Sea, called "Doggerland," and they continue to be recovered.

 There are many more species found for the period than in this article.
 Most families were more diverse than they are today, and they were yet more so in the last interglacial.
 A great extinction, especially of mammals, continued throughout the end of the Pleistocene, and it may be continuing today.

 Evidence

 The Older Dryas is a period of cooling during the Bølling–Allerød warming, estimated to be from 13,900 to 13,600 years before present (BP), and the estimated ages can vary using different age dating methods.
 Numerous studies on chronology and palaeoclimate of last deglaciation show a cooling event within Bølling–Allerød warming that reflects the occurrence of Older Dryas.
 The determination of paleotemperatures varies from study to study depending on the sample collected. δ18O measurements are most common when analyzing Ice core samples whereas the changing abundance pattern of fauna and flora are most commonly used when examining lake sediments.
 Moraine belts are usually studied in places with palaeoglacier presented.
-As for ocean sediments, the variations of alkenone levels and faunal abundances were measured to model paleotemperatures in separate studies showed in the following sections.
+As for ocean sediments, the variations of alkenone levels and faunal abundances were measured to model paleotemperatures in separate studies shown in the following sections.

 Ice core δ18O evidence

 The North Greenland Ice Core Project (GRIP) members drilled an undisturbed ice core from North Greenland (75.1 8N, 42.3 8W).
 The ice core record showed a cold oscillation between 14,025 to13,904 years BP, which is reflected in the increased δ18O during this period.
-This cold oscillation was also observed in earlier ice core records (GRIP and GISP2) drilled in early 1990s by GRIP members.
+This cold oscillation was also observed in earlier ice core records (GRIP and GISP2) drilled in the early 1990s by GRIP members.